-To establish the geographic area of the APMP, Regional Water Board staff applied the conclusions from TMDL monitoring and the identification of HUC-12 sub-watersheds (as described in Chapter 4 of this Staff Report) for which there is substantial evidence of pollution attributable to fecal waste discharges to establish an area of influence within which it can be expected that an OWTS could contribute to the impairment of a waterbody if the OWTS is failing or malfunctioning to the extent that the OWST requires major repair.
-Consistent with the Tier 3 of the OWTS Policy for areas near impaired waterbodies, The Action Plan establishes a 600-foot zone of influence for OWTS adjacent to perennial streams, which for the purposes of the Action Plan are blueline streams that are depicted on the USGS 1:100,00 scale topographic map, and a 200-foot zone of influence for lower class streams that are derived using a LIDAR dataset.
+To establish the geographic area of the APMP, Regional Water Board staff applied the conclusions from TMDL monitoring and the identification of HUC-12 sub-watersheds (as described in Chapter 4 of this Staff Report) for which there is substantial evidence of pollution attributable to fecal waste discharges to establish an area of influence within which it can be expected that an OWTS could contribute to the impairment of a waterbody if the OWTS is failing or malfunctioning to the extent that the OWTS requires major repair.
+Consistent with the Tier 3 of the OWTS Policy for areas near impaired waterbodies, the Action Plan establishes a 600-foot zone of influence for OWTS adjacent to perennial streams, which for the purposes of the Action Plan are blueline streams that are depicted on the USGS 1:100,00 scale topographic map, and a 200-foot zone of influence for lower class streams that are derived using a LIDAR dataset.
 The 600-foot distance is based on a microbial contamination zone that was recommended by the California Department of Public Heath (CDPH, 1999) to protect water supply from viral, microbial and direct chemical contamination.
 In the 1999 guidance document, CDPH found that for porous media aquifers, 600 feet is the recommended minimum distance for protection of water supply wells from microbial contaminants as well as chemical contaminants such as nitrate.
 This distance is believed to be sufficiently protective to protect public health from microbiological contaminants.
-The 600-foot zone of influence is consistent with State Water Resources Control Board’s recommended distance when it established its Tier 3 default zone of influence in the statewide OWTS Policy for OWTS near impaired water bodies.
+The 600-foot zone of influence is consistent with State Water Resources Control Board’s recommended distance when it established its Tier 3 default zone of influence in the statewide OWTS Policy for OWTS near impaired/polluted water bodies.
 For intermittent and ephemeral streams, Regional Water Board staff established the smaller, 200-foot zone of influence because contributions of wastewater from OWTS to these nonperennial streams are less likely to impair REC-1 beneficial uses in downstream waterbodies and the 200-foot distance is consistent with the minimum horizontal setback from a low risk OWTS to a spring or flowing surface water body required in Tier 1 of the OWTS Policy (section 7.5.4), plus a factor of safety.

-Accordingly, the Action Plan defines the Russian River Watershed APMP boundary to include both: 1) parcels that are at least partially within 600 linear feet in the horizontal (map) direction on either side of the centerline of blueline streams depicted on the USGS 1:100,000 scale topographic map for impaired HUC-12 sub-watersheds, and 2) parcels that are at least partially within 200 linear feet on either side of the centerline of any waterway derived using LIDAR datasets in HUC-12 sub-watersheds that have evidence of pollution attributable to fecal waste discharges.
-Affected HUC-12 sub-watersheds include the following: Brooks Creek (Russian River), Dutch Bill Creek (Russian River), Green Valley Creek, Lower Laguna De Santa Rosa, Upper Laguna de Santa Rosa, Lower Santa Rosa Creek, Porter Creek (Russian River), West Slough (Dry Creek), and Willow Creek (Russian River).
+Accordingly, the Action Plan defines the Russian River Watershed APMP boundary to include both: 1) parcels that are at least partially within 600 linear feet in the horizontal (map) direction on either side of the centerline of blueline streams depicted on the USGS 1:100,000 scale topographic map for impaired/polluted HUC-12 sub-watersheds, and 2) parcels that are at least partially within 200 linear feet on either side of the centerline of any waterway derived using LIDAR datasets in identified HUC-12 sub-watersheds.
+Identified HUC-12 subwatersheds within the APMP boundary are those where 1) E. coli in freshwater and enterococci in saline water exceed water quality objectives as compared to the exceedance thresholds in the binomial tables of the Listing Policy, or 2) where there was a public health advisory anytime in the period of 2013 through 2018 and enterococci in freshwater exceed national criteria as compared to the exceedance thresholds in the binomial tables of the Listing Policy, and 3) HuBac or PhyloChipTM data exceeds assessment thresholds indicating moderate to strong evidence of human fecal waste sources.
+Affected HUC-12 sub-watersheds include the following: Brooks Creek (Russian River), Dutch Bill Creek (Russian River), Green Valley Creek, Lower Laguna De Santa Rosa, Upper Laguna de Santa Rosa, Lower Santa Rosa Creek, Porter Creek (Mark West Creek) Porter Creek (Russian River), West Slough (Dry Creek), and Willow Creek (Russian River).